wg-perception/linemod/doc/source/index.rst

 First steps
 ***********

-LINE-MOD requires a mesh in order to train a model.
+LINE-MOD requires a mesh (with its origin in the center of an object) in order to train a model.
 You can either use the :ref:`ORK 3d capture <orkcapture:ork_capture>` or, if you already have a mesh around, just create your object:

 .. code-block:: sh